A position paper of the American Academy of Family Physicians (AAFP)

 The vision of the AAFP is “to transform healthcare to achieve optimal health for everyone.”
 All persons, regardless of linguistic or other cultural characteristics, deserve access to high quality health services.
 However, in our nation and elsewhere, health inequities persist, and health outcome disparities remain an ethical and practical dilemma (1).
 Culturally and linguistically appropriate services, broadly defined as care and services that are respectful of and responsive to the cultural and linguistic needs of all individuals (2), hold the promise to reduce these health outcome disparities.
 Such services are the hallmark of culturally proficient health care delivery for our nation’s increasingly diverse population.

-Cultural proficiency is broadly recognized as the knowledge, skills, attitudes and beliefs that enable people to work well with, respond effectively to, and be supportive of people in cross-cultural settings.
-Cultural proficiency is not solely the acceptance of cultural differences, but rather a transformational process that allows individuals to acknowledge interdependence and align with a group other than their own.
+Cultural sensitivity is broadly recognized as the knowledge, skills, attitudes and beliefs that enable people to work well with, respond effectively to, and be supportive of people in cross-cultural settings.
+Cultural sensitivity is not solely the acceptance of cultural differences, but rather a transformational process that allows individuals to acknowledge interdependence and align with a group other than their own.
 Culturally proficient health care, in particular, makes use of a patient’s language and culture as tools to improve outcomes for that individual.

 “Culture” is a term whose meaning has evolved and broadened.
-In 2013, the enhanced National Standards for Culturally and Linguistically Appropriate Services (CLAS) in Health and Health Care (3) define culture as:
+In 2013, the enhanced National Standards for Culturally and Linguistically Appropriate Services (CLAS) in Health and Health Care (3)define culture as:

 “The integrated pattern of thoughts, communications, actions, customs, beliefs, values and institutions associated, wholly or partially, with racial, ethnic or linguistic groups, as well as with religious, spiritual, biological, geographical or sociological characteristics.
 Culture is dynamic in nature, and individuals may identify with multiple cultures over the course of their lifetime.”